VinayakSingoriya/Strapi-Automation/README.md

 ### 3. Update Terraform Variables

-Edit the terraform.tfvars file and provide the necessary key-value pairs based on your AWS environment and Strapi app configuration.
+Create a terraform.tfvars file and provide the necessary key-value pairs based on your AWS environment and Strapi app configuration.

 ```
 # Region and Access Credentials